-THIS PRO (Y CA RD IS V ALID ON LY WHEN SIGNED AND DATED.
-DETACH AND PAR AMOUNT GLOBAL BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" LISTED DIRECTOR NOMINEES.
-1. The election of seven directors: - 1 Nominees: For Against Abstain 1a.
-Robert M. Bakish 0 0 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" MATTER 4.
-For Against Abstai 1b.
-Barbara M. Byrne 0 0 0 The amendment and restatement of the Company's Certificate of Incorporation, primarily to provide for 0 0 0 1c.
-Linda M. Griego 0 0 0 officer exculpation under Delaware law.
-1d.
-Judith A. McHale 0 0 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" MATTER 5.
-For Against Abstai 1e.
-Charles E. Phillips, Jr. 0 0 0 A stockholder proposal, if properly presented at the meeting, requesting that our Board of Directors take 0 0 0 1f.
-Shari E. Redstone 0 0 0 steps to adopt a policy to require stockholder approval of certain "golden parachute" compensation packages.
-1g.
-Susan Schuman 0 0 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" MATTER 6.
-For Against Abstair THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" MATTER 2.
-For Against Abstain A stockholder proposal, if properly presented at the meeting, requesting that the Company prepare and 0 0 0 Ratification of the appointment of PricewaterhouseCoopersLLP to serve as the Company's independent registered public accounting firm for fiscal year 2024.
-0 0 0 disclose a "transparency report" regarding its use of artificial intelligence.
-BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" TTER 3.
-For Against Abstain 3.
-The amendment and restatement of the Company's 2009 Long-Term Incentive Plan, primarily to increase the number of shares of our Class B Common Stock authorized for issuance under the plan.
-0 0 0 adm se sign exactly as your name or names appear(s) on this pro ninistrator, attorney, trustee or guardian, please give full title ter, giving full title as such.
-If signer is a partnership, please si as su ch.
-If the signer is a o held jointly, each holder should sign.
-When signing as executor, corporation, please sign full corporate name by duly authorized authorized person.
-Sian nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+V45132-P08305 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+PARAMOUNT GLOBAL THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ALL LISTED DIRECTOR NOMINEES.
+The election of seven directors: For Against Abstain Nominees: THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" For Against Abstain 1a.
+Robert M. Bakish MATTER 4. $\square$ 4.
+The amendment and restatement of the Company's 1b.
+Barbara M. Byrne Certificate of Incorporation, primarily to provide for officer exculpation under Delaware law. Π 1c.
+Linda M. Griego THE BOARD OF DIRECTORS RECOMMENDS A VOTE For Against Abstain Π Judith A. McHale 1d.
+"AGAINST" MATTER 5.
+A stockholder proposal, if properly presented at the meeting, requesting that our Board of Directors take $\square$ $\square$ 5 1e.
+Charles E. Phillips, Jr. steps to adopt a policy to require stockholder approval of certain "golden parachute" compensation packages. П Π $\square$ 1f.
+Shari E. Redstone THE BOARD OF DIRECTORS RECOMMENDS A VOTE For Against Abstain П Susan Schuman $\square$ $\square$ 1g.
+"AGAINST" MATTER 6.
+A stockholder proposal, if properly presented at the meeting, requesting that the Company prepare and disclose a "transparency report" regarding its use of THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" For Against Abstain 6.
+MATTER 2.
+Ratification of the appointment of PricewaterhouseCoopersLLP to serve as the Company's independent registered public 2. artificial intelligence. accounting firm for fiscal year 2024.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" For Against Abstain MATTER 3.
+The amendment and restatement of the Company's 2009 Long-Term Incentive Plan, primarily to increase the number of shares of our Class B Common Stock 3. authorized for issuance under the plan.
+Please sign exactly as your name or names appear(s) on this proxy card.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date